Umuzi-org/ACN-syllabus/content/teaching-curriculum/chapter1-high-standards/_index.md

 1. For each of these 5 techniques, reflect on your own experiences as a learner (before Umuzi), and describe a teacher you can remember who applied the technique really well, or really poorly in your classroom.
 2. Now reflect on your time at Umuzi, both as a learner and a teacher.
 For each of these 5 techniques, describe how/where you've seen it applied really well.
 In a separate paragraph, describe how/where you've seen it done really poorly.
 3. What 1 system/change do you think Umuzi should put in place to improve how we uphold high academic standards?
 Describe your suggested system/change in at least 3, but no more than 6 short paragraphs.

+Answer each of the above objectives in no more than 300 words.
+Do this on a Google doc and submit a link to the doc.
+MAKE SURE THAT THE SHARING PERMISSIONS ALLOW ANYONE ON THE INTERNET TO VIEW AND COMMENT ON THE FILE!